SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-9-0-update-btn-text-in-the-cockpit-setup-stepper-5801-graft-release.md

 ticket: MTM-56476
 version: 1019.9.0
 ---
-The text on the button in the cockpit setup wizard has been updated.
-This improves the clarity and consistency of the text for users going through the setup flow.
+The text on the button in the Cockpit setup wizard has been updated.
+This change improves the clarity and consistency of the text for users going through the setup flow.